NguyenPhuDuc307/csharp-learning/README.md

 Welcome to .NET Interactive and your first C# notebook.
 C# is an programming language that you can use to make many different types of programs including websites, games, and mobile applications.
 Let's explore some of the basics of using C# in this notebook and write your first .NET code!

-Just click the run icon in a code cell to execute it, or hit the key command.

 ## C# Syntax Basics

 C# allows you to insert as much space as you would like between commands that you write.
 You can use tabs or spaces to format your C# code to make it easier for us humans to read.
 Complete lines of code, or **statements**, need to end with a semicolon so that the C# **compiler** knows that we have completed giving it an instruction.